amitfishy/deep-objdetect/README.md

 ## Suggested OS and System Requirements:
 Ubuntu - 16.04 / 14.04
 Linux in General would probably be fine.
-NVIDIA 1050/70 works fine(tested) - you would want to have at least 4 GB.
+NVIDIA 1050/60/70 works fine(tested) - at least 4GB is good practically.

 ## Pre-Installed Packages:
 cuda v9.0 / v9.1
-cudnn v7.0.5 (get the correct package based on which version of cuda is installed)
+cudnn v7.0.5 / v7.1.1(get the correct package based on which version of cuda is installed)
 gcc v5.4 / v5.2
 g++ v5.4 / v5.2
-(if you already have different versions of the above packages, you can keep different versions of cuda in parallel and just change the exported version at the time of requirement, g++ and gcc can also be switched easily)

 ## Download all the source code properly
 ```